 By leveraging technology and collaborative tools, companies are shifting from traditional 9-5 job to a remote working setup.
 And it seems like a good option too.
 This option makes it simpler for employees to maintain a healthy balance between their work and personal life, thus reducing all the trouble and mental stress.

-Read here – Freelancers vs. In-house Team
+Read here - Remote Team vs. In-house Team

 For starters, radical trust and good communication are crucial between employees and employers who don’t see each other regularly.
 Now, this might not sound like a big problem; all you need to do is communicate, right?
 Well, this might come as a surprise to say that not everyone is capable of having effective communication with one another, and this is also one of the primary reasons why remote teams fail.

-Now, this is perplexing; you must be thinking that in the beginning we talked about how many companies are transitioning from 9-5 job to a more remote setting, and now we are talking about the issues working with a freelance team…
+Now, this is perplexing; you must be thinking that in the beginning we talked about how many companies are transitioning from 9-5 job to a more remote setting, and now we are talking about the issues working with a remote team…

 Well, I am sure that you want to grow as a company and ride the remote work train but worried about the complexities that it proposes.
 What to do now?
 The answer is simple - build a Managed remote team.

-Freelance Team vs. Managed Freelance Team
+Remote Team vs. Managed Remote Team

-Freelance does pose some challenges in unexpected ways; however, having someone to ensure that you set KPIs for the work and build accountability within the process can be helpful.
+Remote work does pose some challenges in unexpected ways; however, having someone to ensure that you set KPIs for the work and build accountability within the process can be helpful.

-Leadership is one of the critical areas to determine the success of a freelance team.
+Leadership is one of the critical areas to determine the success of a remote team.
 Appointing a team leader who is responsible for managing and ensuring that they meet their performance objectives without affecting the timeline and quality of the deliverables.